Don Nakanishi: Tenure battle

 After teaching at UCLA for a number of years, Nakanishi applied for and was denied tenure by UCLA officials in 1987.
 Nakanishi believed this decision was a result of overt racial discrimination due to his extensive contributions in his field and took his case to court.
 Many UCLA students protested the school's decision and the ensuing legal battle also drew the attention of the media.
 The legal battle lasted several years and resulted in Nakanishi receiving his tenured position in 1989.
 Don Nakanishi was the first Asian American to be granted tenure by a highly accredited university.
 He set the precedent for others to follow in his footsteps.

 Scholarship

-Nakanishi co-founded the Amerasia Journal, and wrote more than 100 books, articles, and papers that focused on different social issues that plague society as a whole, not only minorites.
+Nakanishi co-founded the Amerasia Journal, and wrote more than 100 books, articles, and papers that focused on different social issues that plague society as a whole, not only minorities.
 Some of his scholarly works are his compilation of a National Pacific Asian American Political Almanac, in which he listed all of the Asian Americans that were involved in American politics, and his book "Asian American Politics: Law, Participation, and Policy," which helped to advance the fields of Asian American political and educational research.

+Nakanishi Prize

+A tradition since 2006 during Yale College Class Day, the Nakanishi Prize is "awarded to two graduating seniors who have provided exemplary leadership in enhancing race and/or ethnic relations at Yale College during their undergraduate career while maintaining high standards of academic achievement."